-The demand for quality teacher time, follow-up, and remediation is most acute at the early stages.
+The demand for quality teacher time, follow-up, and remediation is most acute at the initial stages.
 Unfortunately, business education is the most-enrolled course.
-There are probably close to half a million students enrolled in an entry-level accounting class at any point, almost all enrolled in a day schedule, which happens to be when most accountants are at work.
+There are close to half a million students enrolled in an entry-level accounting class at any point, majority of which are enrolled in a day schedule, which happens to be when most accountants are at work.
 Few teacher-accountants are available to teach the fundamentals when demand is at its peak.
 Rare is the CPA who will leave a regular day job to move to academe and an almost certain pay cut.
 With the implementation of the K-12 curriculum, an overwhelming majority of Senior High schools offers the accountancy, business, and management (ABM) strand.
 The entry-level accounting courses were moved from freshman college to senior high school, easily more than doubling the number of students to be taught the fundamentals of accounting, and with it an increased demand for accounting teachers.